learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Docker.md

 ## Other Resources

 Here's a [cheat sheet](https://docs.docker.com/get-started/docker_cheatsheet.pdf) of all useful Docker CLI commands and here's a [cheat sheet](https://devhints.io/docker-compose) for docker-compose which should help you in your future endeavours.
 All the best!

-## Docker Terminology
-- **Container**: A package of code bundled by Docker that runs as an isolated process from your machine.
-The package of code can be pretty much anything, a single Python file, an API, a full-stack web application etc. A container is also referred to as a **containerized application**.

-- **Image**: template with a set of instructions for creating a container. *(most of the times these are pre-built so don't worry too much about making one)*

-Explained in Docker's own words [here](https://docs.docker.com/get-started/)